damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 </div>
 </div>

-Notes:
+Important notes:

-- Identifiers are not case sensitive.
+- Identifiers **are not** case sensitive.
 - Avoid using other markup syntax for links.
+Definitely avoid adding the URL in-line, as in `[link](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests/2373#note_12594349)`.
+This syntax works perfectly, but breaks the reading flow, deviating the attention of the reviewer.
+Also, it may cause repetition of the same link through the document.
 - Don't take it as a restrictive rule, but avoid using meaningless texts for links as "this article" or "read here".
-For these examples, it would be better using "the article's title" or "the documentation on the tool".
+For these examples, it would be better using the article's title (for the first) and the documentation's subject, for the latter.

 <!-- explanation can be improved ^^ -->